May 19, 2017

 This is the main creation window where you will compose emails:

 You can upload images in the right column.
 Once they are loaded, you can click and drag them into the main window on the left.
-I encourage you to watch the video which will provide a quick tutorial about the Composer.
-There are also tons of help topics about the Composer here, answering any questions you may have.
+There are tons of help topics about the Composer here, answering any questions you may have.

 Here is an example of the welcome email I send to Useletter subscribers who sign up via my How to Make Money Blogging post: